 - It’s essential to keep your dog safe at all times in your garden – whether the risk is from plants, tools or garden chemicals.

 Making your garden a dog-friendly haven shouldn’t be too taxing.
 It’s all about making it a fun and exciting place for your Dog to spend time playing, relaxing and exploring.
 This should also prevent them from digging up your flower beds and mean you can both relax and enjoy your time outdoors together.

 It is important to remember that young dogs are explorers, so safety measures will need to be taken to ensure you have a pet-friendly garden and avoid expensive vet trips.

 The sooner you begin training your pup, the better, as soon as you introduce him to your new home and garden, so he understands which parts are out of limits.
 It’s not a good idea to leave your dog out in the garden alone, especially for any length of time, as they may become bored and will discover ways to keep themselves amused – by digging up your favourite plants!

 Try and avoid these Toxic plants for a Dog-Friendly Garden

 We all love to see a garden in bloom with plants.
-The bad news is that there are quite a few plants that need to be avoided such as Daffodils (The whole plant), Hydrangeas, Tulip bulbs, Lupins – the full list from dog trust can be found on the Dog Trust site.
+The bad news is that there are quite a few plants that need to be avoided, such as Daffodils (The whole plant), Hydrangeas, Tulip bulbs, Lupins – the complete list from dog trust can be found on the Dog Trust site.

 Some breeds like to dig.
 And eat the plants (not all dogs do as mine don’t take any notice), then you may wish to dig them up and plant them in lovely pots and containers out of the dogs’ reach.